 How do you like to eat your strawberries?

-2 pints of strawberries, rinsed, hulled and quartered
+- 2 pints strawberries, rinsed, hulled, and quartered

 - Toss the strawberries with the sugar in a bowl, and leave out at room temperature for a couple of hours, stirring occasionally.